 The Corporate Tax Planning Law Review: South Korea

-Korea has codified domestic tax laws and has tax treaties in force with almost all western and other developed countries.
+Korea has codified domestic tax laws and has tax treaties in force with almost all Western and other developed countries.
 For Korean tax purposes, tax treaties take precedence over Korean domestic tax laws.
-In the following sections, certain key tax issues that may be relevant to multinational companies making investments into or doing business in Korea are addressed.
+In the following sections, certain key tax issues that may be relevant to multinational companies making investments into, or doing business in, Korea are addressed.

 Korea has a worldwide taxation system, under which Korean-source income of a Korean corporation as well as its foreign-source income is subject to taxation in Korea.
 Foreign tax credit on foreign-source income is available subject to certain limitations.
 Because the Korean tax system offers no participation exemption regime, Korea is not a favourable jurisdiction for establishing a holding company for overseas investments.
-There could be a double taxation on dividends paid locally because a 100 per cent dividend received deduction is available only with respect to dividends received from a wholly owned subsidiary.
+There could be double taxation on dividends paid locally because a 100 per cent dividend received deduction is available only with respect to dividends received from a wholly owned subsidiary.

 Korea, a member of the OECD, continually introduces tax rules, some of which have already been adopted by many other OECD countries, such as partnership taxation, collective investment vehicle regime and consolidated tax return regime, and implements rules and regulations in response to the OECD recommendations to address BEPS issues.